Viktor Kovalenko (footballer): Loans to Spezia

 On 8 August 2021, Kovalenko joined fellow Serie A side Spezia on a season-long loan.

 On 2 August 2022, he returned to Spezia on another loan, with Spezia holding an obligation to buy if the club avoids relegation.

 Release by Atalanta

 Kovalenko was released from his contract by Atalanta in August 2024 at the end of the summer transfer window.

 Empoli

-On 11 February 2025, Kovalenko sign for Empoli for a free transfer after being released.
+On 11 February 2025, Kovalenko signed for Empoli on a free transfer after being released.

+Aris Limassol

+In September 2025 Kovalenko moved to Cypriot First Division club Aris LImassol on a two-year contract.

+Olympiakos Nicosia

+In February 2026 he moved to Olympiakos Nicosia.

 International career

 Kovalenko was called up by Ukraine to play in the 2015 FIFA U-20 World Cup in New Zealand.
 He scored two goals in a 6–0 victory over Myanmar and added a hat-trick against the United States to secure 3–0 win at North Harbour Stadium in Auckland, as the team reached the round of 16.
 He won the Golden Boot of the 2015 FIFA U-20 World Cup with five goals.